Fantastic Time

 "Fantastic Time" is a single by Hey!
 Say!
 JUMP.
 It was released on October 26, 2016.

-The title song is used as the opening theme for NTV's anime Time Bokan 24, which started on October 1, 2016.
+The title song is the opening theme for NTV's anime Time Bokan 24, which started on October 1, 2016.
 It's a song that conveys the message: "Vigorously move forward while being excited about the 'present' that connects the past and the future."

 The single was available for purchase in three different types: Regular Edition, Regular Edition First Press, and Limited Edition.
-The Limited Edition DVD contains a PV, making-of footage, and choreography video.
-As for the Regular Edition First Press, it included a photo book featuring pictures that the members took of each other.
+The Limited Edition DVD contains a PV, making-of-footage, and choreography video.
+The Regular Edition First Press included a photo book featuring pictures the members took of each other.
 Finally, the Regular Edition comes with three coupling songs and their karaoke versions.